Mehvishh25/ai_legal_assistant_project/README.md

+""For images of website , please go to assets folder , it has every image of website""

 # ⚖️ AI Legal Assistant

 A smart, AI-powered web application that simplifies legal information access.
 Users can upload legal PDFs to get concise summaries, ask questions about document content, and interact with a general-purpose legal chatbot.
 The tool also offers legal awareness through curated educational video content.